 Keep up to date on the developments in Leaside - join our mailing list.
 It's free.

-The LPOA is a volunteer organization and we run on a shoestring.
+The LRA is a volunteer organization and we run on a shoestring.
 Your donations can help us publicize and hold public meetings as issues arise, hire professional consultants as needed, write reports and present them as deputants to City Hall and the Ontario Municipal Board, and keep you informed on all upcoming developments in Leaside.